dominicgaliano/ec2practice/README.md

 - Setup systemd to run node server as background service, restarting after any reboots
   - See [./instance_config_files/ec2practice.service](./instance_files/ec2practice.service)
   - Used [this resource](https://linuxhandbook.com/create-systemd-services/)
+  - Learned the importance of using absolute paths (server was failing with relative paths when running as a systemd unit)

 ```bash
 sudo vim /etc/systemd/system/ec2practice.service